LukeBurbank/Monte-Carlo-and-Regime-Switching-Analysis-of-a-Futures-Trading-Strategy/README.md

 ### Objective

-The first simulation tested whether the strategy's profitability was dependent on the exact sequence of historical trades.
+The first simulation tested whether the strategy's profitability was dependent on the historical ordering of trades.

 ### Methodology

 Before performing bootstrap simulations, it is useful to first understand simple trade reshuffling.

-Imagine all 67 historical trades are placed in a hat.
+Imagine all 67 historical trades are written on slips of paper and placed into a hat.

 ### Trade Reshuffling (Without Replacement)